theCreedo/jekyll-now/_posts/2016-10-16-Week-Eight.md

 ---
 layout: post
-title: Week Eight - Work, Blog, Sleep
+title: Week Eight - Eat, Work, Blog, Sleep
 ---

 What did you do this past week?